-48, 98, 148 - Special Topics Courses

-Special Topics courses offer in-depth investigation of topics not covered by the existing curriculum.
+48, 98, 148 are special topics courses and offer an in-depth investigation of topics not covered by the existing curriculum.
 Course content and units of credit are determined by each department/instructor and approved by the Curriculum Committee.
 Special topics courses may be offered as either lecture or laboratory courses.
 Consult the schedule of classes for special topics courses.
-CSU may limit the number of Independent Study units accepted.